 7) Cold calling: The practice of contacting potential customers or clients who have not expressed prior interest in your product or service.
 This is typically done via phone or email.

-8) Sales Pitch: A persuasive presentation or speech given to a prospect or lead to explain the benefits and features of a product or service in order to make a Sale.
+8) Sales Pitch: A Sales Pitch is a persuasive presentation or speech given to a prospect or lead to explain the benefits and features of a product or service with the goal of making a sale.

 9) Follow-up: Follow-up is nothing but continued communication with a customer after the initial contact to promote the relationship and encourage future Sales.